 The model would tackle many issues faced by seniors, including accessibility, isolation and home maintenance.

 Loneliness is often pointed to as a serious health concern for older Canadians, who spend more time alone once they leave the workforce.
 Co-living buildings could provide a sense of much needed community, and a chance to socialize with a new mix of people.

 Of course, the concept of co-living is particularly attractive to tech workers, known for their preference for convenience and high-end features.

-By the end of next year, co-living company Node will have launched its first building in Kitchener-Waterloo, hoping to gain traction with the area’s pool of young tech workers.
+By the end of 2025, co-living company Node will have launched its first building in Kitchener-Waterloo, hoping to gain traction with the area’s pool of young tech workers.

 Once there is proof of concept in Canada, Toronto could be next.

-Toronto tech companies grew their job pool by a staggering 54.0% from 2013 to 2018, part of an expanding Canadian tech scene that is the ideal landscape for co-living.
+Toronto created over 63,800 new tech jobs from 2017 to 2022, part of an expanding Canadian tech scene that is the ideal landscape for co-living.